 As with any health issue, make sure to get plenty of rest and drink lots of fluids.

-Depending on your symptoms, you may need an antibiotic.
 If you’re prescribed antibiotics, make sure to take them as directed and take the entire course of antibiotics.
 Note, however, without treating the root of the problem, mastitis can recur even with antibiotics.

 Milk supply is a perennial concern for parents.
 Whether worrying about undersupply or oversupply, it’s one of the biggest questions we get at Nest Collaborative.